 If your child is having a night terror, she might look like she’s in a panic.
 Her heart might be racing, and she might be breathing fast and sweating.
 She might also look like she’s awake – for example, her eyes might be open or she might be crying.
 She might even sit up or get out of bed and run around.

 Your child is actually asleep during a night terror, so he won’t respond when you try to comfort him.

-Night terrors happen suddenly and often start with a cry or scream, but they usually settle down in 10-15 minutes.
+Night terrors happen suddenly and often start with a cry or scream.
+They usually settle down in 10-15 minutes, but they can last longer than this.
 They don’t usually happen more than once a night.
 Sometimes they happen every night and then go away for several weeks.

 What to do if your child has night terrors